djwf/getting_and_cleaning_data_course_project/README.md

 | CodeBook.md    | Describe contents of the tidy dataset and all transformations to the data. |
 | tidy.csv       | Tidy dataset based on the original dataset.                                |

-Note that the run_analysis.R script will leave behind a `data` directory.
-So please remove that directory if you do not want it to remain after creating the new dataset.
+Note that the run_analysis.R script will leave remove the `data` directory as configured by default.
+If you want to retain the `data` directory, please set the `KEEP` variable at the top of the run_analysis.R script equal to `T`.